seabeya/tech-stack/git/README.md

     </p>

   > You can use `git pull` without specifying a particular remote or branch.
 When you do that, Git assumes the following defaults:
+  >

-  - > Git assumes the remote to be the default remote repository, which is typically named **'origin'**.
+  > - Git assumes the remote to be the default remote repository, which is typically named **'origin'**.
-  - > Git assumes the branch to be the current branch you are on and uses the configured tracking branch for that branch.
+  > - Git assumes the branch to be the current branch you are on and uses the configured tracking branch for that branch.

+  - `--rebase` - Applies local changes on top of the latest remote changes instead of merging.

+    > Unlike a regular pull, which merges fetched changes into the current branch, rebase moves your local commits on top of the updated remote branch.
+This keeps the commit history linear and avoids extra merge commits.

+    > The process follows these steps:
+    >
+    > - Fetches the latest changes from the remote branch.
+    > - Temporarily removes your local commits.
+    > - Applies the fetched remote changes.
+    > - Reapplies your local commits on top of the updated branch.

+    > If conflicts occur, Git will pause and prompt you to resolve them.
+You can then:
+    >
+    > 1. Use `git rebase --continue` to proceed after resolving conflicts.
+    > 2. Use `git rebase --abort` to cancel and restore the previous state (the state before you do `git pull --rebase`).

+    > Here is a video for better understanding: https://youtu.be/xN1-2p06Urc

 <p align="right">
     <a href="#git">back to top ⬆</a>